The real estate industry is one of the oldest and most prominent ones still on the market, but it’s also...

-Since data galore is the fuel of AI, relevant and current datasets are crucial for AI algorithms to make informed decisions based on facts.
-Without them or with a limited amount of them, not only does AI lose credibility but also lacks a proper foundation to formulate insight.
+Since data galore is the fuel of AI, relevant and current datasets are crucial for AI algorithms to make informed decisions.
+Without them or with a limited amount of them, not only does AI lose credibility, but it also lacks a proper foundation to formulate insight.

 Reluctance toward New Technology

 One of the adoption challenges of AI in real estate is the Luddite-like approach of some real estate agents, especially when it comes to property valuation.
 In the past, automated valuation models tended to have a higher margin of error, which might partially explain the reluctance.

 While technology is already ingrained in human lives, usage distribution is far from being even.
 Some buyers prefer dealing with an agent from the get-go until the completion of a purchase.